hackclub/hackclub/workshops/sprite_creator/README.md

       if (invert):
 ```

-We want if statements to see if the color has a # symbol in front of it, and we want to check if the invert boolean is true.
+These if statements check if the color has a `#` symbol in front of it, and if the `invert` boolean is true.

+Next, populate the innermost if statement and add an else statement:

 ```py
 def drawSquare(x, y, side, color):